systemseed/material_base/docs/index.md

 Material Base v2 has been completely rewritten since version 1.x and there is no upgrade path from v1 to v2.

+Material Base 3.0 is a semantic version release of Material Base v2, no breaking compatibility changes have been made.

 Material Base — is the theme for themers.
 It requires knowledge of Drupal theming system and CSS/SASS.

 Happy theming!